Photo: Greg Murray

 Photo: Peggy Turbett Photography

 Timy Sullivan has combined careers in animal welfare and journalism for many years.
 She has covered life-saving programs for professional websites and written about shelter animals as a columnist for the Chagrin Valley Times.
 She is the former director of Geauga Humane Society’s Rescue Village near Cleveland and co-founder of the PetFix Northeast Ohio low-cost, high volume spay-neuter clinic.
 An enthusiastic CITY DOGS Cleveland adopter and volunteer, Timy served as Project Manager for The Acorn Project.

 Photo: Amy Sancetta

 Jenny Campbell has been a freelance book illustrator and cartoonist for more than 30 years.
 She writes and illustrates the nationally syndicated cartoon strip Flo & Friends and her artwork graces the State of Ohio specialty Pet Plate.
 She created the artwork for this web site and for Acorn's books.

 Heidi Wormser is a freelance graphic designer and web developer.
 After a successful 30+ year career creating print, multi-media and web projects for corporate, educational and non-profit clients, she's cut back on work so she can spend more time petting dogs.

-Manager of Animal Care and Control, City of Cleveland
+Manager of Animal Control Services, City of Cleveland